penberg/linux-networking/README.md

-# Linux Kernel Networking: Kernel Internals, Network Protocols, and APIs
+# Linux Networking Stack: Kernel Internals and Programming Interfaces

-Welcome to the source tree of Linux Kernel Networking book!
+Welcome to the source tree of Linux Networking Stack book!

 ## How to Generate the Book